markushinz/socket-gateway/README.md

 Check `config.js` and `policy.js` on how to change further (environment) variables and how `policies.json` is parsed.

 ### Inner Layer

+The inner layer requires an environment variable "OUTER_LAYER"=dns.outer.layer:port.
+Certificate files must be placed in the `./config` directory.

 Put files `innerLayer.crt`, `innerLayer.key`, and `outerLayer.crt` into `./config/`.
 The certificate is used for TLS connections from/to the outer layer.